 To answer that question, we have to talk about keywords.
 Every book on Amazon has seven associated keywords, which the author gets to provide.
 Most will enter high-level keywords and never think about them again.
 For example, I might enter “vampire” or “dystopian” for my Immortal Wake books.
 But what Amazon fails to tell you is that these keywords are used for a variety of tasks, including category validation.
 Amazon also neglects to mention that key-words can also be key-phrases.
 And the more specific they are, the more likely that the search engine will find the book.
 So instead of using “dystopian” as a keyword, I can use “dystopian vampire survival fiction” or something similar.

 So now Amazon has my book in two primary categories, 10 sub-categories, and is further adjusted by seven wildly different keyword phrases that it can mix and match.
-The system takes all of that data, crams it into a complicated formula, and concludes that “category X is close enough.”
-It drops me into the bucket, and then, based on a cryptic scoring system that updates every hour, maybe awards me a Best Seller rank.
+The system takes all of that data, crams it into a complicated formula, then concludes that “category X is close enough.”
+It drops the book into the bucket, and then, based on a cryptic scoring system that updates every hour, maybe awards it a Best Seller rank.

 Cool … I guess.